 generally completed in quadrants (or sections of the mouth), and may require the dentist or hygienist to numb the treatment area so that the crown and root surface of the teeth can be thoroughly scaled and cleaned.

 A periodontal maintenance is a procedure that is recommended following periodontal treatment such as scaling and root planning and continues at varying intervals, determined by the clinical evaluation of the dentist.
 This procedure is important because periodontal disease can recur without adequate follow up.
 Periodontal maintenance includes removal of plaque and tartar above and below the gums, scaling and root planning of specific areas, and polishing.
 This procedure is always done after active periodontal treatment such as scaling and root planning or gum surgery.

-In rare occasions when there has been significant buildup of plaque and tartar that makes it difficult to complete a though examination, the dentist may recommend full mouth debridement(FMD).
+In rare occasions when there has been the significant buildup of plaque and tartar that makes it difficult to complete a though examination, the dentist may recommend full mouth debridement(FMD).
 FMD is the gross removal of plaque and tartar build up from the teeth and gums.
-This produce does not prevent the need for additional scaling and teeth cleaning procedures.
+This product does not prevent the need for additional scaling and teeth cleaning procedures.

 Soft Tissue Management is an individualized plan to eliminate infection of the gums and root surfaces.
 An appropriate plan will be chosen by your dentist, hygienist and you.
-The dentist will perform the treatments to help eliminate infection, and make recommendations to help you more effectively clean your teeth daily, and guide you through our efforts to achieve and maintain oral health with a take home kit.
+The dentist will perform the treatments to help eliminate infection and make recommendations to help you more effectively clean your teeth daily, and guide you through our efforts to achieve and maintain oral health with a take-home kit.